 Clothing and Equipment list for trekking in Nepal, Bhutan, India, and Tibet.

 Being adequately equipped is one of the keys to a successful trek.
-Most of the things on the list below are available for hiring or purchasing (for a fraction of the price of most Western countries) in Kathmandu (only for treks starting and finishing in Ktm).
+Most of the list below are available for hiring or purchasing (for a fraction of most Western countries’ price) in Kathmandu (only for treks starting and finishing in Ktm).

 Please see our Clothing & Equipment Guide for information on how to select the best type of clothing and equipment for your trip.
 Also, look at our Links page for details of specialist retailers who will offer further advice and assistance with purchasing new clothing or equipment.

 Clothing and equipment are very much a matter of personal choice and preference.
 The list below is general and is intended for guidance only.
 If you have any queries, please get in touch with us.

 Clothing & Footwear

 The most crucial point to remember when packing your clothing is that, except for your set of smart clothes for the town, all the clothes for your trek should fit in your kit bag.
 If you can’t get it all in, you have too much!
 Pay particular attention to airline baggage weight limits, both on international and domestic flights, and to your trek weight allowance.